TylerWisniewski/tylerwisniewski.github.io/cev.md

 ### Leadership Responsibilities

-As the Full Team Lead, I served as the primary liaison between the university administration and our 65+ members.
-My objective was to remove administrative blockers to enable the engineering team to execute.
+As Full Team Lead, I managed 65+ students and handled our relationship with the university.
+My main goal was simple: clear the administrative hurdles so the team could focus on building.

-I fundamentally shifted our engineering culture to prioritize testing.
-We set an aggressive "First Drive" deadline of February 9th—a rapid pace for a scratch build considering academic breaks and exams.
-To mitigate historic failure points, such as motor controller reliability, I tripled the engineering allocation on critical systems (scaling from one to three engineers in parallel) and mandated benchtop dyno testing  prior to integration.
-This approach compressed our design loop from a yearly cycle to a weekly one.
-It allowed us to "build, test, break, and fix" in the shop, rather than driving for the first time at competition and watching components fail.
-This strategy resulted in the team's first-ever fully functional Urban Concept car and fantastic results at competition.
+I pushed a major shift in our culture: testing first.
+We set a "First Drive" deadline of Feb 9th—an incredibly fast timeline for a scratch build.
+To ensure we hit it, I attacked our historic failure points, specifically the motor controllers.
+I tripled the manpower on that system and required benchtop dyno testing  before anything touched the car.

-I also managed the team's resource advocacy.
-I overhauled our fundraising strategy and presented our case to the administration, which resulted in breaking the team record for Giving Day.
-We raised over $12k and secured the highest number of individual donors of any project team.
-I negotiated budget increases to mitigate supply chain tariffs and tooling costs, ensuring we had the capital to execute our designs.
+This closed our feedback loop from months to weeks.
+It allowed us to "build, test, break, and fix" in the shop instead of watching things explode at competition.
+The result was the team's first-ever working Urban Concept car and a strong performance at the Shell Eco-Marathon.

-Recognizing that our alumni network was underutilized, I personally conducted over 20 in-depth interviews with past leads to regain institutional knowledge.
-This initiative led to our first Alumni Design Reviews, where industry veterans provided critical technical feedback on our current systems.
+I also fought for the resources we needed.
+I reworked our fundraising pitch and presented directly to the administration, which helped us break the team record for Giving Day—raising over $12k with the most individual donors of any project team.
+I also negotiated budget increases to cover supply chain tariffs and tooling costs, ensuring we had the cash to build what we designed.

-Internally, I shifted the management structure from time-based "hour logs" to project-based "work logs" to prioritize concrete output over attendance.
-I managed the friction inherent in high-stress build cycles and mediated cross-functional conflicts to keep the team focused on the vehicle.
+To fix our "brain drain," I personally interviewed 20+ past leads to recover lost institutional knowledge.
+This led to our first Alumni Design Reviews, getting us critical feedback from industry veterans.
+Internally, I switched us from "hour logs" to project-based "work logs" to measure output rather than time spent in the room.

-Beyond leadership, I remained technically active.
-I completed my Senior Design for CEV and maintained my status as a "Blue Apron," the highest level of machining certification at Cornell.
-I logged over 200 hours in the shop as the team's most senior machinist.
+Beyond leadership, I stayed in the weeds.
+I completed my Senior Design for CEV and maintained my status as a "Blue Apron" (Cornell's highest machining certification).
+I logged 200+ hours in the shop as the team's most senior machinist.

 ![Technical Inspection](images/portfolio/cev/comp_tech.JPG)
 *A photo of me and some team members with the car before heading into (and Passing!) technical inspection at the Shell Eco Marathon.*